 And you shall nurse, you shall be carried upon her hip,

 You shall be comforted in Jerusalem.

 * * *

-Yesterday, on December 8 we celebrated the day of the Immaculate Conception.
+On December 8 we celebrate the day of the Immaculate Conception.
 These days the world seems to be fraught with danger and unspeakable acts of violence and hate.
 Yet we present to the world the banner of Mary.
 Miraculous events will soon happen just like in biblical times.
 We should not be afraid and wait for the moment when Mary makes herself visible to all before her Son turns His attention to the affairs of this world.

 A tiny part of my mission was to write this article so you are aware of Our Blessed Mother’s interest in you and every human being alive today.
 Let us join in praying the Novena of the Immaculate Conception, asking Our Mother for peace in the world, and the prompt return of Her Son, Jesus.